 Required Textbook: Jennings, Marianne (2013) Foundations of the Legal Environment of Business (Second Edition).
-Available for purchase or rent through the bookstore.
+Available for purchase or rent through the bookstore and other resources.
+This is a softcover textbook and there should be many used copies available for purchase at low prices.
 Canvas- About half of your assignments are on Canvas!